-- React Native is older, development takes longer, but less risky.
+- React Native is older; development takes longer but imposes fewer risks.

-- Flutter is more progressive, it’s possible to build MVP faster, but due to the fact that the technology is new, the risks are still high.
+- Flutter is more progressive; it’s possible to build an MVP faster, but due to the fact that the technology is new, the risks are still high.

 In the foreseeable future, Flutter could capture a large part of the mobile app development market due to the fast-growing community and the huge support from Google.

 Both technologies have the risk of very expensive and complex support and development.
-As the functionality grows, it becomes more and more difficult for the application to keep the quality and performance high.
-So, for example, Airbnb abandoned React Native, but not in favor of Flutter, but in favor of the native code.
+As the functionality grows, it becomes more and more difficult for the application to keep its quality and performance high.
+So, for example, Airbnb abandoned React Native.
+However, they did it not in favor of Flutter but of the native code.
 But for a long time, they worked with React Native and made a huge contribution to the RN community.

 At the moment, cross-platform applications are far inferior to native ones in terms of performance, user experience, interface responsiveness, and UI/UX.
 On the other hand, technologies such as Flutter and React Native, and even PWA, can decently save your resources on simple projects.
 Founders just have to decide on priorities either quality or saving resources for marketing as an option.

 We always recommend looking out for the requirements and the situation in your market.
-At the stage of discovery, based on your requirements and plans our team will be able to select the appropriate stack of technologies and talk about the risks associated with each of them.
-The decision is always yours!
+At the discovery stage, based on your requirements and plans, our team will be able to select the appropriate tech stack and talk about the risks associated with each of them.
+The decision is always yours.